 The main Julian Alps range goes mainly in the west-east direction.
-On SP we have descriptions of Montaz, Vis, Mangart, Jalovec, Prisojnik, Razor and Triglav, just to name the most important peaks in the range.
+On SP we have descriptions all key summits in the range.
 Well, Stenar lies between Razor and Triglav.
-Towards north and north-east it has steep rocky walls.
-Similar, just not so high, towards north-west.
-Towards west it falls with scree and rocky steps to the high plateau of Kriski podi.
-This beautiful carst plateau on the altitude of around 2000 meters carries 3 beautiful small lakes and on it's edge there is a mountain hut (Pogacnikov dom, 2050m).
-Similar scree slopes are also towards south, just that they are intermitted by higher walls and are usually not used for an ascent.
+Towards the north and north-east it has steep rocky walls.
+Similar, just not so high, are the walls towards northwest.
+Towards the southwest it falls with scree and rocky steps to the high plateau of Kriški podi.
+This beautiful karst plateau on the altitude of around 2000 meters carries 3 beautiful small lakes and on it's edge there is a mountain hut (Pogačnikov dom, 2050 m).
+Similar scree and steep grassy slopes are also towards the southeast, just that they are very high, intermitted by some almost verical rocky walls and are usually not used for ascent.

 The first tourist ascent was done in 1836 by Henrik Freyer.

 Red spots are mountains which have own pages on SP.

 The second valley is Krnica, NW of the summit.
 If you drive by the main Sava valley, turn in Kranjska gora towards the south (towards the Vršič Pass), then you turn left 2 km after Jasna lake (just before the bridge over Pišnica creek) and drive by a narrow, bad road some more kilometers.
 You can not reach Koča v Krnici (hut) by car.
 From the end parking place you ascend Stenar over the Kriška stena (wall) and the nearby summit of Križ, 2410 m.

 The third valley approach is the Soča valley.
 Arriving from Bovec to Trenta village, you turn there into Zadnjica valley, drive a few kilometers and find yourself at the bottom of the material cablecar.
 There, on 650 m only, starts the marked path to Kriški podi and Pogačnikov dom.